 What is Multi-Factor Authentication (MFA)?

-With MFA active, then, it will be very hard for cyber attackers to access your data because they would need your phone or email address.
+With MFA active, it will be very hard for cyber attackers to access your data because they would need your phone or email address.
 In most cases, they won’t, effectively ensuring the security of your online account.

 Factors we can use for Multi-Factor Authentication